danlunt1976/UM_Bristol/Cloud.md

 (8) This is the big bit.....

+#### security
+these steps are optional, but recommended for improved security of the VPS
+1. update system packages:
 ```
 sudo apt update
 sudo apt upgrade
 sudo reboot
 ```
+2. create a non-root user with sudo priviliges:
 ```
 sudo adduser deepmip-app
 sudo usermod -aG sudo deepmip-app
 ```

-Create key-pairs etc so log in from another machine `ssh-copy-id deepmip-app@VPS-IP`
+3. Create key-pairs etc so log in from another machine `ssh-copy-id deepmip-app@VPS-IP`

-Traffic limiting:
+4. Configure firewall and traffic limiting:
 ```
 sudo ufw allow OpenSSH
 sudo ufw allow 80/tcp